Ltek/StormAudio/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-Home Assistant custom component that provides an integration to the StormAudio processors.
+Home Assistant custom component integration for StormAudio, Focal and Bryston processors.

 ## Supported devices

-This integration talks to the StormAudio ISP-family TCP/IP API (port 23, firmware 4.6r1 or later) and works with every processor built on that platform.
-As of August 2026 that includes:
+Integration supports the StormAudio family of processeors that use the published TCP/IP API (port 23, firmware 4.6r1 or later) platform as of August 2026:

 - StormAudio ISP and ISR series
 - Focal Astral 16
 - Bryston SP4

-Focal- and Bryston-branded units share the same API, so they work too - with the documented exceptions that a few commands (e.g. Front Panel Color) aren't available on those brands.
-See Notes below.
+Focal and Bryston branded units share the same API with one documented exception that Front Panel Color) aren't available on those brands.

+This is the most feature rich, and robust Home Assistant integration for StormAudio.

 ## Entities